Information for Faculty

 - Consider working with an outside business, industry, agency or private group to collaborate with your project team.

 - Identify a course to be used for your CI project, and obtain permission from the department chair to teach this course.
-Preferably, use a course from the list of CI courses in all departments.

 - Submit your project proposal.